dewbror/bin_to_text/README.md

 ===============
 Welcome to bin_to_text v1.0.0

-This CLI program can be used to read in text written as binary and convert it to human readable text assuming the binary is ascii encoded.
+Simple CLI program for converting text written as binary and convert it to human readable text, assuming the binary is ascii encoded.
 This program assumes each character is encoded as 8 bits.

 Options: